 We provide enhanced experiential learning with flexible options and strongly focus on student success.
 The coupling of mandatory work terms with the face-to-face learning provides you with relevant practical industrial experience.

 Software engineers enjoy lucrative career choices with a wide range of employers.
-The program is designed to meet the criteria of the Canadian Engineering Accreditation Board (CEAB) of the Canadian Council of Professional Engineers.
+The program is accredited by the Canadian Engineering Accreditation Board (CEAB) of the Canadian Council of Professional Engineers.

-Upon graduation, you will meet all of the educational requirements for registration as a professional engineer through the Association of Engineers and Geoscientists of BC once the program receives the accreditation from CEAB.
+Upon graduation, you will meet all of the educational requirements for registration as a professional engineer through the Association of Engineers and Geoscientists of BC.
 Up to 12 months of co-op work may count towards the work experience required for professional designation.